open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 through, in order:

 1. **Accumulator**: Receives metric events from the API, computes one Aggregator per active (Instrument, Label Set)
-2. **Processor**: Receives Accumulations from the Accumulator, transforms into CheckpointSet
+2. **Processor**: Receives Accumulations from the Accumulator, transforms into ExportRecordSet
-3. **Exporter**: Receives CheckpointSet, transforms into some protocol and sends it somewhere.
+3. **Exporter**: Receives ExportRecordSet, transforms into some protocol and sends it somewhere.

 These terms are defined in the API specification: